hibbitts-design/hibbitts-design-org-learn/pages/06.grav-gantry5-particles/04.cc-license/docs.md

 Before installing and using the Particle, it is suggested you temporarily enable Gantry's [`Development Mode`](http://docs.gantry.org/gantry5/configure/extras)

-1. Open the folder of your active Gantry theme.
-For example, if you are using the Hydrogen theme open the folder `/user/themes/g5_hydrogen`.
+1. Open the folder for your active theme in the `user/data/gantry5/themes/` folder of your Gantry installation.
+For example, if you are using the Helium theme open the folder `user/data/gantry5/themes/g5_helium`.
-2. If a `custom` folder already exists open it, otherwise create it.
-3. If a `particles` folder already exists within the `custom` folder open it, otherwise create it.
+2. If a `particles` folder already exists within the theme folder open it, otherwise create it.
-4. Upload `cc_license.html.twig` and `cc_license.yaml` files into the `/custom/particles` folder.
-For example, if you are using the Hydrogen theme copy the two particle files into `/user/themes/g5_hydrogen/custom/particles`.
+3. Upload `cc_license.html.twig` and `cc_license.yaml` files into the `particles` folder.
+For example, if you are using the Helium theme copy the two particle files into `user/data/gantry5/themes/g5_helium/particles`.

 #### Particle Options
 !['CC License' options](https://github.com/paulhibbitts/github-repo-images/blob/master/cc-license-options.png?raw=true)